Identity Fraud Protection

 2. Go to Settings Security Attack protection policy.

 3. Add the IP addresses allowed to bypass attack protection.
+This can be a single IP address or a range in CIDR notation.
+Enter one per line.

 4. Don’t forget to Save your input.